Econtech/-Econometric-textbook-stata-replication/README.md

 # Econometric-textbook-stata-replication

-Hello everyone, I've been replicating results in some well-known econometrics textbooks using stata here to help you learn basic to advance stata programming in econometric.
+Hello everyone, I've been replicating figures and tables in some well-known econometrics textbooks using stata here to help you learn basic to advance stata programming in econometric.

 ## [Mostly Harmless Econometrics](http://www.mostlyharmlesseconometrics.com/)
 Book Author: Joshua D. Angrist and Jörn-Steffen Pischke